 Step 7: Prepare Defense

-In short, the higher the poverty rates, the more you will need to prepare defenses.
+In short, the higher the poverty rates (especially in economic hardship), the more you will need to prepare defenses.

 We highly recommend these sources: